srl-labs/containerlab/docs/manual/kinds/vr-xrv9k.md

 When containerlab launches Cisco XRv9k node, it will assign IPv4/6 address to the `eth0` interface.
 These addresses can be used to reach management plane of the router.

 Data interfaces `eth1+` needs to be configured with IP addressing manually using CLI/management protocols.

-/// note
-You must have at least one data interface defined for the XRv9k boot process to complete successfully.
-///

 ## Features and options